 We usually keep one bull around the herd for breeding.
 He is typically very content; though we do ask that visitors do not play with him.

+We also have breeding age heifers, heifer calves and pregnant heifers available to purchase.
 Any questions about the cattle at Brookford Farm may be directed to: